Ines-Akaichi/osm-sparql-testHarness/README.md

 ### Running the Generator [1]
 1. Configure input parameters (e.g., subsets of patient information, number of obligations) in the benchmark.properties file.
 2. Run the generator to create a set of obligations stored in **Turtle (.ttl) files**.
-3. The script for running the Test Harness can be found under the scripts folder.
+3. The script for running the Test Harness and the raw results can be found under the scripts-and-results folder.
+Experiments I describe the big scale datasets.
+Experiments H describe the small scale datasets.

 [1] https://github.com/Ines-Akaichi/osm-abox-generator